cdrake1/Chip-8/README.md

 This project is a **Chip-8 interpreter and virtual machine** written in **Typescript** and running on **Node.js**.
 You may be asking **"What is Chip-8?"** Well... defined by Wikipedia, Chip-8 "is an interpreted programming language, developed by Joseph Weisbecker made on his 1802 Microprocessor."
 So to clarify Chip-8 is not an emulator, but an **interpreted programming language**.
 Nevertheless, We can use our interpreter to run basic **Chip-8 programs and video games!**

 ## Purpose
 There are a lot of reasons that I wanted to work on a project like this.
-Not only can I gain hands on experience with a larger project environment, but I can explore new programming languages, and understand hardware principles.
+Not only can I gain hands-on experience with a larger project environment, but I can explore new programming languages, and understand hardware principles.
 Most importantly I get to collaborate with friends!

 ## Credits
 This software draws inspiration and is an adaptation of works created by **Prof. Brian Gormanly and Prof. Alan Labouseur** at Marist College.
-Although their projects are designed for a 6502 architecture, they provided me with insight on how this project can be organized and developed.
+Although their projects are designed for a 6502 architecture, they provided me with insight into how this project can be organized and developed.
 Furthermore, I also want to note my use of different resources including articles, GitHub repos, and Reddit posts, which have helped strengthen my understanding of Chip-8 and the different ways it can be implemented.

 - Alan Labouseur OS: [AlanClasses on GitHub](https://github.com/AlanClasses/TSOS-2019)
 - Brian Gormanly Computer Organization and Architecture: [422-tsiraM](https://github.com/MaristGormanly/422-tsiraM)